MaibornWolff/codecharta/analysis/import/CSVImporter/README.md

 > sourcemonImport.bat \<project name> \<source code path> \<language>

 If SourceMonitor is installed in a different directory the script must be changed accordingly.

+### CSV Import for SciTools (TM) Understand

+If you have analized your project with Understand and exported the metric data to a csv-file, you may call the command

+> ccsh understandimport \<path to sourcemonitor csv file>

+which prints the visualisation data to stdout.

+Currently, UnderstandImporter does only support metrics for files in csv files from Understand.

 ### General CSV Import